Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 ##Step 3: Define a model to represent the user's credentials

 For the initial authentication, the user will have to provide their username and password.
-This could be achieved with basic authentication, the Authorization header or in the body of a POST request.
-In this guide we will pass the username and password in the body of a POST request and use a model to represent this.
+This could be achieved with basic authentication, the `Authorization` header or in the body of a `POST` request.
+In this guide we will pass the username and password in the body of a `POST` request and use a model to represent this.

 > Passwords and JWTs with sensitive data must be kept private and should always be exchanged over a secure layer like HTTPS.

-Create a new file, called UserCredentials.swift:
+Create a new file, called `UserCredentials.swift`:

 ```
 touch Sources/Application/Models/UserCredentials.swift
 ```

-Open your UserCredentials.swift file:
+Open your `UserCredentials.swift` file:

 ```
 open Sources/Application/Models/UserCredentials.swift
 ```

-Inside this file we define our UserCredentials model:
+Inside this file we define our `UserCredentials` model:

 ```swift
 struct UserCredentials: Codable {